yaceno/Rust-analysis/README.md

 ## Futures improvements

 - Currently some tests do not pass lexical analysis correctly, will correct it in the future
+- Correct the conflicts due to the syntactical analysis
+- Make a deep semantic analyzer
 - Extend the analyser to understand complete Rust langage